jon-takagi/reed-cs221-lab9/README.md

 The Heap<T> class is implemented in `binary_heap.cc`.
 The constructor takes a vector of values but does not assume that the arguments are already ordered as a heap.
 `build_heap` bubbles up each leaf using the `heapify` method.
 It saves time by only examining the leaves, since any non-leaf nodes will be compared to everything below them as their children are bubbled up.
 At the end of this method, the heap property holds.
 `heapify` bubbles up a single node if it is greater than its parent.
 This method assumes that the `>` exists for the given type.
 By recursively calling itself, it guarantees that the node reaches the correct height.

+### Testing
+The `heap_test.cc` file tests the program on two builtin types - `int` and `double`.
+I create heaps out of some initial values, then test all 3 public methods (`size`, `pop_node` and `add_node`).
+By using initial values that are not in a heap, I can check that `build_heap` works correctly by checking that the max is pulled to the top.
+I also test that `add_node` maintains the heap property by adding a value that should bubble to max and then pop it off.